• Skip to main content

 Featured Individuals

-Ramon Resa, MD –Ramon was abandoned by his mother at age 2 and raised as 1 of 14 children in a two-room house.
+Ramon Resa, MD Ramon was abandoned by his mother at age 2 and raised as 1 of 14 children in a two-room house.
 He and the other children in the household all worked as a full-time migrant child farm laborers.
 In second grade his teacher told him he should go to college, because with a degree he could choose any career he wanted.
 Ramon decided to go for it and became the top student in his class.
 He attended UC Santa Cruz and earned his MD at UCI Medical School.
 Once he received a license to practice, Dr. Resa returned to the area he grew up where is has been a doctor and role model for kids like he once was for over 30 years.

-Blanca E. Rubio –Blanca came to the U.S. with here parents.
+Blanca E. Rubio Blanca came to the U.S. with here parents.
 She was deported 2 times as a child.
 She eventually became a U.S. citizen and attended school in inner-city Los Angles, went on to college and became a teacher and student advocate for her community.
 Blanca is now an elected California State Assembly member, where she advocates for the safety of teens and women facing domestic violence, seeks resources and support for dreamers and all underserved student populations, including foster youth.
 She hopes her story will encourage other undocumented boys and girls that it is possible to overcome everything they face and become successful U.S. citizens too.

-Enrique Diaz – Enrique arrived in the U.S. undocumented age 2.
+Enrique Diaz Enrique arrived in the U.S. undocumented age 2.
 By age 6 he was a full-time migrant child farmworker.
 To follow crops for work, his family took shelter in abandoned buildings, or vacant mobile homes.
 Most of their housing lacked running water, power or sewer.
 Enrique attended Cal Poly San Luis Obispo, California where he studied computer engineering and computer science.
 During his senior year Enrique was hired by Apple as a R&D scientist/engineer.
 While working there he contributed to the development of pivotal products such as the Bondi Blue iMac, the Cube, iPad, and MacBook Pro.

-Esteban G. Burchard, MD, MPH – Esteban was raised by a single mom in the tough Mission District of San Francisco.
+Esteban G. Burchard, MD, MPH Esteban was raised by a single mom in the tough Mission District of San Francisco.
 He studied at Stanford and Harvard schools of medicine and is a highly-acclaimed research scientist; he’s authored hundreds of scientific research papers published in the New England Journal of Medicine.
 Professor Emeritus, Dr. Burchard is a UCSF Distinguished, Endowed, Tenured Professor of Pharmacy and Medicine; A Pulmonary & Critical Care Physician-Scientist trained in Genetics, Immunology, Epidemiology, Pharmacogenetics, and phase 1 clinical trials.

-Raul Ruiz, MD, MPH, MPP – The son of immigrants, Raul grew up working in the fields with his family as a migrant child farmworker.
-He went on to attend UCLA and Harvard; When Dr. Ruiz received his license to practice medicine he returned to his community and served as a much needed ER doctor.
-He was elected to the U.S. Congress is a leader and advocate for safe and responsible child farm labor laws, accessible health care for underserved populations and advocates for an earned pathway to citizenship for Dreamers and their families.
+Raul Ruiz, MD, MPH, MPP The son of immigrants, Raul grew up working in the fields with his family.
+He went on to attend UCLA and Harvard; When Dr. Ruiz received his license to practice medicine he returned to his community to serve as a much needed ER doctor.
+Dr. Ruiz ran for and was elected to the U.S. Congress where he’s a leader and advocate for safe and responsible child farm labor laws, accessible health care for underserved populations and advocates for an earned pathway to citizenship for Dreamers and their families.

 Told They Can’t © is currently available for private screenings and live in person speaking events with the film subjects.